 CBD edibles like cake pops or Freed CBD gummies are eaten and digested.
 Unfortunately, this produces the lowest bioavailability of CBD due to the “first pass elimination” or the process a substance undergoes from the site of administration to the target site.

-The CBD product, when ingested, goes through the digestive system and passes through the liver causing it to be heavily broken down (or metabolized), leaving only a fraction of the unchanged substance to enter the bloodstream.
+CBD products, when ingested, goes through the digestive system and passes through the liver causing it to be heavily broken down (or metabolized), leaving only a fraction of the unchanged substance to enter the bloodstream.

 20mg of THC in a cookie yielded an oral bioavailability of 6% (Ohlsson et al. 1980) but generally ranges from 4-20%.
 Oral consumption of THC and CBD were found to be the same at 6% (Karschner, Erin L, et al. 2010).